 Top 11 Activated Charcoal Beauty Treatment Recipes

 Be warned; charcoal can stain, and this is why I haven’t tried some of the concoctions below.
 Read on to find out why.
-But for now, if the black powder gets onto something shake off (outside) as much of the powder as you can.
-Online forums recommend vacuuming out the particles, but I have never bothered to drag out my vacuum and do that, but that might be a good option for you.
-After getting off the particles, put watered down dish soap on the stain.
+But for now, if the black powder gets onto something, shake off (outside) as much of the powder as you can.
+Online forums recommend vacuuming out the particles; I have never bothered to drag out my vacuum and do that, but that might be a good option for you.
+After getting off the particles, put watered-down dish soap on the stain.
 Wash it by itself.
-If sent through the washer with other clothes it might dirty them.
+If sent through the washer with other clothes, it might dirty them.

 Before we get started, I use this because I put it on my face, head, and in my mouth, and it comes in a bulk container.
 I think it is easier than breaking open the capsules, and it’s easy to measure out a few teaspoons or however much you need.
 Food Grade activated charcoal powder

-All right, let’s get to theses DIY beauty treatments.
+All right, let’s get to these DIY beauty treatments.
 I’ll begin with the most common one and the easiest one, the teeth whitener.

 1. Teeth Whitener

-Use a separate toothbrush, wet it and dip it into the charcoal.
-Brush with once a week; rinse.
+Use a separate toothbrush, wet it, and dip it into the charcoal.
+Brush with it once a week, then rinse.